App action

 Populating Fields from the UI

 A modal will open where you can define Actions.
-Create a new action by clicking the Add Action
+Create a new action by choosing Trigger Automation

-After selecting the field you want to populate you can enter the value.
+After selecting the field you want to populate, you can enter the value.
 This can be static text, or through Bindings.
 You could even use JavaScript Bindings for it.

-Whatever you choose for bindings, you will receive the result back in your automation, which you can then use in next steps.
+Whatever you choose for bindings, you will receive the result back in your automation, which you can then use in the next steps.

 Using Trigger Fields